A blog by Ronny Allan

 Important to note:

-Although several hypotheses have been proposed regarding the pathogenesis of PNSs, the precise mechanism that leads to the development of PNS remains largely unknown.
-PNSs can precede, occur concomitantly or present at a later stage of tumor development and may complicate the patient’s clinical course, response to treatment, and impact overall prognosis.
+Worth repeating ….. although several hypotheses have been proposed regarding the pathogenesis of PNSs, the precise mechanism that leads to the development of PNS remains largely unknown.
+PNSs can precede, occur concomitantly or present at a later stage of tumour development and may complicate the patient’s clinical course, response to treatment, and impact overall prognosis.
 Their detection can facilitate the diagnosis of the underlying neoplasia, monitor response to treatment, detect early recurrences, and correlate with prognosis.
-When associated with tumors of low malignant potential PNSs usually do not affect long-term outcome.
-Conversely, in cases of highly malignant tumors, endocrine PNSs can be associated with poorer survival outcomes.
+When associated with tumours of low malignant potential, PNSs usually do not affect long-term outcome.
+Conversely, in cases of highly malignant tumours, endocrine PNSs can be associated with poorer survival outcomes.

 Clinical awareness and the incorporation into clinical practice of somatostatin receptor based PET scans such as the 68Ga Dotaxxx series, and other evolving biomarkers have substantially contributed to the identification of patients harbouring such syndromes.